As a patient of Southcoast Hospitals Group, your rights include the right to:

 - Receive an explanation if you must be transferred to another institution.

-- When a patient for purposes of childbirth, have complete information, at the time of pre-admission, about the hospital's maternity practices.
+- Have complete information, at the time of pre-admission, about the hospital’s maternity practices.

 - Appoint a Health Care Proxy as a substitute decision maker for your health care should you become unable to make or communicate your own decisions.